Posted on 2013-09-16

 So it got me thinking, how could that experience have been better?
 Oh sure, attendees and speakers could have been better informed that once the presentations are online, they most likely will be subtitled.
 But that is not optimal, those people are there, in situ.
-How can we improve the experience of uniligual attendees?
+How can we improve the experience of unilingual attendees?

 Let me present you the stenographer.
-The image to the left, taken from a BBC article, shows the machine that stenographers use.
-As the article denotes, "The 'speed of speech' is often defined as 180 words per minute (wpm)."
+The image above, taken from a BBC article, shows the machine that stenographers use.
+As the article denotes, “The ‘speed of speech’ is often defined as 180 words per minute (wpm).”
 That is really, really fast.
 In a nutshell, stenography is a way to write as fast as human speech.
 It used to be written with clever ways to shorten words, although nowadays it is more likely that stenographers use a machine akin to the one presented in the photo.
 Most of us have seen these in courts of law, where stenographers write down all that is said during hearings.

 How does that lead to a better experience for event attendees?
 I believe that with some technological adaptations and training, we could have stenographers that write subtitles live, as the speaker presents his talk.
 Subtitles are often presented during operas.
 Many cinephiles see movies in their original language with subtitles.
 It is not impossible to envision subtitling talks.